rafaelcalcada/aigbdd/README.md

 This project consists of two programs, `aiglec` and `aigviz`.
 The first can fast check the logical equivalence between 2 small AIGs (with up to 10 inputs) using Reduced Ordered Binary Decision Diagrams (BDDs).
 The second generates graphic visualization for an AIG and its associated BDD.

-The AIGs files must be in the AIGER format (binary or ASCII).
+The AIG files must be in the AIGER format (binary or ASCII).

 ### Dependencies